 The Fernsehturm in Berlin: the television tower, or the tower where you can see far.
 Photo: DPA

-Take the English word "television".
-You probably use it every day, but did you ever think about what it means?
+Did you ever think about what the word television means?
 Well, speaking German might help you.

 The German word for television is Fernseher, which literally means "far watcher".
 Strange at first, but it makes sense when you think that the invention of television made it possible to watch things happening very, very far away.